Top Five Questions relating to Pimlico leasehold conveyancing

 - Maintenance charge proportions which don’t add up to the correct percentage

-A defective lease can cause issues when trying to sell a property as they can affect a potential buyer’s ability to obtain a mortgage.
-HSBC Bank, Skipton Building Society, and Alliance & Leicester all have express requirements when it comes to what is expected in a lease.
-If a mortgage lender believes that the lease does not cover certain provisions they may refuse to provide security, obliging the purchaser to pull out.
+A defective lease can cause problems when trying to sell a property primarily because it impacts on the ability to obtain a mortgage on the property.
+Halifax, Leeds Building Society, and Alliance & Leicester all have express conveyancing instructions when it comes to what is expected in a lease.
+If a mortgage lender believes that the lease is defective they may refuse to provide security, forcing the buyer to withdraw.

 Other Topics